Enet4/faiss-rs/README.md

 Currently, this crate does not build Faiss automatically for you.
 The dynamic library needs to be installed manually to your system.

   1. Follow the instructions [here](https://github.com/Enet4/faiss/tree/c_api_head/INSTALL.md) to build Faiss.
 The latest `master` branch should suffice, but in the event that it doesn't build properly, consider building Faiss from [this fork, `c_api_head` branch](https://github.com/Enet4/faiss/tree/c_api_head), which will contain the latest bindings to the C interface.
   2. Afterwards, follow the instructions on [building the C API of Faiss](https://github.com/Enet4/faiss/tree/c_api_head/c_api/INSTALL.md).
 This will result in the dynamic library `faiss_c`, which needs to be installed in a place where your system will pick up (in Linux, try somewhere in the `LD_LIBRARY_PATH` environment variable, such as "/usr/lib", or try adding a new path to this variable).
-For GPU support, don't forget to build `gpufaiss_c` as well.
+For GPU support, don't forget to build and install `gpufaiss_c` instead.
   3. You are now ready to include this crate as a dependency:

 ```toml